 However, after more intense testing, the round was adapted to use a 230-grain bullet and go on to become known as the .45 ACP.
 Though the round is still extremely popular, and used by many agencies around the world, many are still switching to the 9mm strictly based on cost and the amount of rounds available in the gun.

 Each box contains 1000 once fired brass shell casings.
 Headstamps are mixed.
 This is unprocessed brass sourced from commercial shooting ranges.
-The casings have been washed and polished, but not resized and may still contains the spent primer.

 It is recommended that all brass be inspected prior to being reloaded and fired.